-More Then Just A Job: Stories Of Teachers Who Deserve An A+
+More Than Just A Job: Stories Of Teachers Who Deserve An A+

 Teachers across the country are pushing for better pay and increased school funding.
 They consistently make less than other college graduates with comparable experience — even though, for many teachers, working with students is more than a full-time job.